China’s Xi Vows Victory in Tech Battle After US Chip Curbs

 Beijing has criticized the expanded US curbs on its access to semiconductor technology, saying they will harm supply chains and the global economy.
 Foreign Ministry Spokeswoman Mao Ning said the measures -- which start to go into force this month -- are unfair and will “also hurt the interests of US companies.”

-In his speech to the party congress, Xi said China was now one of the world’s great innovating nations, lauding its capabilities in areas such as space exploration and biomedicine.
+In the speech to the party congress that’s expected to result in him getting more time in power, Xi said China was now one of the world’s great innovating nations, lauding its capabilities in areas such as space exploration and biomedicine.

 China and the US are in an increasingly fierce competition over space as Beijing sends probes to the moon, builds its own space station and sets its sights on Mars.
 NASA Administrator Bill Nelson has accused China of stealing space technology, and the country has been criticized over its handling of debris falling back to earth.